steemit/steem/doc/git-guildelines.md

-The git guidelines for Steemit are influenced by the [Graphene](https://github.com/cryptonomex/graphene/wiki/How-we-use-version-control) git guidelines as well as [Git Flow](http://nvie.com/posts/a-successful-git-branching-model/) and [this
+The git guidelines for SteemIt are influenced by the [Graphene](https://github.com/cryptonomex/graphene/wiki/How-we-use-version-control) git guidelines as well as [Git Flow](http://nvie.com/posts/a-successful-git-branching-model/) and [this